iSynaptic/java-kata/README.md

 	When designing information retreival systems, use cases need to be analyzed to see if they are write-heavy, read-heavy, or well balanced.
 Many information retreival systems are read-heavy, so additional processing time can be spent during writes to pre-construct structures and pre-compute values that will make reads more performant in future workloads.
 This can be referred to as "workload tuning" and often involves space & time complexity tradeoffs.

-- When recursively traversing the organizational hierarchy, if the hierarchy is deep enough it could cause a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow), caused by a limited amount of address space [memory] available for the call stack.
+- When recursively traversing the organizational hierarchy, if the hierarchy is deep enough it could cause a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow), caused by a limited amount of address space [memory] available for the call stack (see Asumptions below).

 	An alternative to using traditional recursive methods is to use some form of iteration (eg. `while` or `for` loop) while maintaining an external stack and some running state to build up results.
 This can enable the code to handle larger volumes of data, but can sometimes make the code lengthier, as well as more difficult to read, understand, debug, and modify.
 This could also increase space-complexity since more memory could be consumed by maintaining an external stack.

+	Another alternative is to use a language that has a compiler with [tail recursion](https://en.wikipedia.org/wiki/Tail_call) optimization and write recursive methods that only use tail recursion.
+The compiler will emit code that is not succeptible to stack overflows if the source code only uses tail recursion.

 - Although the non-functional requirements specify that 3rd-party libraries are not permitted, the functional requirements lend itself to the usage of an embedded key-value database.
 Examples include LevelDb, LMDB, and RocksDb.
 Usage of an embedded key-value database would not excessively complicate the application since it would require no additional out-of-process services to be available.